Crius90/Maze-in-Unity/README.md

 - Create an empty Gameobject called MazeBuilder and attach the MazeBuilder script to it.
 - Create two Materials for the floor and the wall and drag them into the MazeBuilder script.
 - After that, create another empty Gameobject called 'Maze'.
+- Add a Canvas with a Button and register the OnClick method from MazeBuilder to generate new Mazes in Playmode

 Now you can go into Playmode and generate new Mazes.